cloud-elements/devportal/docs/elements/microsoftgraph/index.md

 description: Integrate Microsoft Graph into your application via the Cloud Elements APIs.
 layout: sidebarelementdoc
 breadcrumbs: /docs/elements.html
-elementId:
+elementId: 5836
 parent: Back to Element Guides
 order: 1
 ---

 # Welcome to the {{page.heading}} Element

-{{page.heading}} provides access to connect to the Microsoft data like mail, calendar, contacts, documents, directory, devices, and more.
+{{page.heading}} provides access to connect to a Microsoft calendar.
+The Microsoft Graph element can receive events only for the calendar of the authenticated user.

 {% include callout.html content="<strong>On this page</strong></br><a href=#element-details>Element Details</a></br><a href=#base-url>Base URL</a></br><a href=#authenticating-with-cloud-elements>Authenticating with Cloud Elements</a></br><a href=#error-codes>Error Codes</a>" type="info" %}